- The Prepare sidebar has a group for income statements. It includes statements for:

 - Enter the Percentage of partnership for the spouse to automatically calculate the spouse’s share of net income.
 This also adds the business statement set to the spouse’s list of forms.

 - For business partners who are not spouses, complete one row for each partner, assigning an ownership percentage.
 This excludes the partner’s percentage share from the taxpayer and spouse’s net income calculation.
 If you are also preparing the return for a business partner who is not a spouse, learn how to copy the business statement to the partner's return in the Smart Copy/Paste help topic.
-If you copy and paste a T2125 business statement, the partnership share is adjusted so that the net income is correctly allocated.
+If you copy and paste an income statement, the partnership share is adjusted so that the net income is correctly allocated.

 - Enter the area of your home used for business along with the total area.
 This creates the ratio used to calculate the eligible expenses.

 - If the business is a daycare, enter the hours per day, days per week and weeks per year that the home is used for the daycare.